-At the beginning it had a total of eight singers, but many others soon joined and today it has about thirty members.
-From the very start it has been a eye-catching combination of performers with a love of music and song who come from a wide variety of backgrounds – some have a great deal of experience in choral singing, while for others this has been their first experience and acquaintanceship with the world of music.
+The Capellatte Choir was founded in 2006 by Shelly Berlinsky.
+The choir started with eight singers and has grown to about thirty members.
+From the very start it has been an eye-catching combination of performers with a love of music and song who come from a wide variety of backgrounds – some have a great deal of experience in choral singing, whereas for others this is their first experience and acquaintance with the world of music.
 A wide range of ages has also helped to create an unexpected potpourri with a lot of spice and joy.
 The choir’s repertoire consists of madrigals from the late Renaissance, arrangements of Hebrew songs and Jewish melodies, and a combination of Gospel, jazz and folksongs.